California State University,

 - Want to review your Ancient Greek?
 Here is a Greek Reader which contains passages from Greek historians, scientists, ethnographers, and one poet (Aeschylus).
 This text is based on the prior works of Wilamowitz and Marchant and expanded with new additions, introductions, and annotations, and includes a disquisition on Greek characters.
 A complete glossary is at the end of the text.
 It is also very cheap.
 Check it out: on the Amazon website you can "see inside" this book.

 - Leuven University Press has just published my edition of John Barclay's Icon animorum.
-It will be available on Amazon.
+It is available on Amazon.
 Here's a description:

 In this essay from 1614, the Neo-Latin poet, translator, and commentator John Barclay describes the manners and mores of his European contemporaries.
 He derives the sources of an individual's peculiarities of behavior and temperament from the "genius"—the individual character created by each person's upbringing, time of life, and profession.
 Barclay likewise describes each nation's genius, its national character, and provides some of the geographical and historical background from which he claims this genius arose.
 The essay is a valuable study, not only for the illustration it offers of a pre-Romantic view of Europe, but for a glimpse into the continuities that mark European civilization.